ROHAN0011/Spell-Checker-and-Corrector/README.md

 # Spell Checker and Corrector python program.
- This program checks the spelling of entered word by user and after correcting the spelling it display that word as output.
+ <h3>This program checks the spelling of entered word by user and after correcting the spelling it display that word as output.</h3>